mos8502/karl/README.md

 ```
 to build.gradle

-Once you build your project ResourcesExt.kt will be generated in your application's package.
+Once you build your project Karl.kt will be generated in your application's package.